jrsousadev/fullcalendar-scheduler-web/README.md

 Project inspired by Google Calendar

-Open source, if you want to improve or implement some functionality, feel free!
+if you want to improve or implement some functionality, feel free!

 ## Stacks: